Josh (2010 film)

-Josh is a 2010 Indian Bengali language romantic action drama film directed by Ravi Kinagi.
-Jointly produced by Shrikant Mohta and Nispal Singh under the banner of Shree Venkatesh Films and Surinder Films respectively.
+Josh (transl.
+Zeal) is a 2010 Indian Bengali-language action drama film directed by Ravi Kinagi.
+Jointly produced by Shrikant Mohta and Nispal Singh under the banners of Shree Venkatesh Films and Surinder Films, respectively.
 It is a remake of the 2005 Telugu film Bhadra.
 The film stars Jeet, Srabanti Chatterjee, Tapas Paul, Puneet Issar and Laboni Sarkar in lead roles.

 The soundtrack of the film was composed by Jeet Gannguli and Samidh-Rishi, while the background score was by S.P Venkatesh.
 It follows the journey of Indra, a talented engineering student with a little carefree attitude, taking revenges after being a witness of the violent murder of his best friend Rajib and his family excluding his sister Anuradha as they protested and fought against the land scams and torture done on the farmers by a landlord as well as a criminal named Rudra, in Prantik, near Bolpur.

 The screenplay and dialogues were written by N.K Salil, with cinematography handled by Kumud Verma and editing by Rabiranjan Maitra.
 The action sequences were designed by Judo Ramu, while dance was choreographed by Duraiswamy Shankaraiyaa and Baba Yadav.